-The A2D setting adjusts the component input gain based on different Hsync levels.
+The component input gain can be reduced if the input levels are over specification, such as some video games.
 An incorrect setting can give white crush or a low white level.
-Some video games have too high a white level, which results in white crush.
-Set this control to "Reduced" to correct the white level.
-The command format is:
+In this case, set this control to "Reduced" to correct the white level.
+The command is: